chowington/bg-counter-tools/README.md

 ```
 python3 smart_trap_json_parser.py [output filename]
 ```
 This will create two files: `sampling_events.csv` and `associated_occurrences.csv`.
-These files use Darwin Core terms and are adapted from [the GBIF format outlined here](https://www.gbif.org/news/82852/new-darwin-core-spreadsheet-templates-simplify-data-preparation-and-publishing).
+These files use Darwin Core terms and are adapted from [the GBIF formats outlined here](https://www.gbif.org/news/82852/new-darwin-core-spreadsheet-templates-simplify-data-preparation-and-publishing).

 ## More Information
 More information about each script can be found on the [Wiki](https://github.com/chowington/bg-counter-tools/wiki).